 Again, this varies slightly depending on which consulate you apply through and what the exchange rate is at the time you apply.

-Mexico’s minimum wage is going up 12% in 2026.
-So if consulates continued to use the minimum wage model, then income and savings requirements will also go up.
+Mexico’s minimum wage is going up 13% in 2026 to 315.04 pesos daily..
+So if consulates continued to use the minimum wage formulas, then income and savings requirements will also go up.

-Here’s what that might look like in 2026:
+Here’s what that COULD look like in 2026 for a Temporary Residency Visa

 What’s Changing?
 And How UMA Formulas Are Different